jac0320/gtcsummary/transcribed_notes/Generally Capable Agents in Open-Ended Worlds.md

-# Generally Capable Agents in Open-Ended Worlds by Jim Fan
+# Generally Capable Agents in Open-Ended Worlds
+Jim Fan

 ## Introduction
 - Introduction to Jim Fan, a research scientist at NVIDIA focused on creating autonomous agents.